sissaschool/xmlschema/README.rst

       </ns0:cars>

-Using a schema you can also decode the XML documents to nested dictionaries, with values that corresponds to the data types declared by the schema:
+Using a schema you can also decode the XML documents to nested dictionaries, with values that match to the data types declared by the schema:

 .. code-block:: pycon